Cabbage roll: United States

 In regions heavily influenced by Polish immigrants, such as Chicago which claims the largest Polish population outside of Poland, Detroit, Pennsylvania, the southern tier of New York, and northeastern Ohio, the term usually refers instead to stuffed cabbage rolls, such as the Polish gołąbki.
 These are also known as pigs in a blanket.
 Jewish immigrants from Eastern Europe popularized the dish in New York City, where they became known as Jewish cabbage.

 Cabbage rolls also feature prominently in the cuisines of Cajuns and Louisiana Creoles of southern Louisiana, where they usually take the form of ground pork mixed with rice and chopped vegetables stuffed into parboiled cabbage leaves and cooked in a tomato sauce-based liquid.

-Romani Americans, Chinese Americans and Vietnamese Americans often cook cabbage rolls.
+Romani Americans, Hungarian Americans, Chinese Americans and Vietnamese Americans often cook cabbage rolls.

+Romani people in the United States eat sarmi which is made with cabbage leaves stuffed with pork, onions, peppers, rice, and tomatoes.

 Asia

 China

 In Chinese cuisine, cabbage rolls are called 白菜卷, pronounced báicài juǎn.

+Levant

+Cabbage rolls are popular across the Levant region.
+They are called malfouf (ملفوف) or malfouf mahshi (ملفوف محشي); they are typically stuffed with rice and minced meat (usually ground beef), and seasoned with cinnamon, with lemon juice as topping.